 International departures from Kota Kinabalu International Airport.

 The six-day Sarawak extension is an exciting compliment to our comprehensive Sabah tour.
 Sarawak, the land of the hornbill, is Malaysia's largest, but seldom-birded state and home to most of Borneo's endemics though difficult access and tricky terrain have meant very few birders have birded here before - that was until we visited Sarawak on numerous occasions in recent years, and lay the groundwork to be able to run this extension that has been so successful from 2014.
 The extension involves some camping, and staying in a family-run guesthouse.
 The two main targets on the extension are birds not found in Sabah - Dulit Frogmouth and Black Oriole.
-There is a fine supporting cast of submontane Bornean endemics, and on previous visits we have even found a variety of gems, including Rail-babbler, Ferruginous Partridge, Bornean Frogmouth, Hose's Broadbill, 'The Whithead's Trio', Rufous-tailed Jungle Flycatcher, Bornean Banded and Blue-banded Pittas and Mountain Serpent Eagle.
-We also visit a small patch of peatswamp forest where the range-restricted Hook-billed Bulbul, Red-crowned Barbet and Scarlet-breasted Flowerpecker are both possible.
+There is a fine supporting cast of submontane Bornean endemics, and on previous visits we have even found a variety of gems, including Rail-babbler, Ferruginous Partridge, Bornean Frogmouth, Hose's Broadbill, 'The Whithead's Trio', Rufous-tailed Jungle Flycatcher, Bornean Banded and Blue-banded Pittas and Kinabalu Serpent Eagle.
+We also visit a small patch of peat-swamp forest where the range-restricted Hook-billed Bulbul, Red-crowned Barbet, Grey-breasted Babbler and Scarlet-breasted Flowerpecker are both possible.
 Please contact us for further details.